 This Church is situated in Baloon, Dalhousie Cantt., on Military Hospital road approximately 2 Km. from main bus stand.
-St. Patrick's Church is the largest church in Dalhousie having a seating capacity of 300 persons in its main hall.
+St. Patrick’s Church is the largest church in Dalhousie having a seating capacity of 300 persons in its main hall.
 The Church was built in the year 1909 and the dressed-stone building is still in good condition.
-This Church was built exclusively from contribution made by officers and ranks of the British Army.
-At present the Church is managed and maintained by the Catholic Diocese of Jalandhar.
+This Church was built exclusively from the contribution made by officers and ranks of the British Army.
+At present, the Church is managed and maintained by the Catholic Diocese of Jalandhar.

 St. John’s Church, Dalhousie

 This Church stands on the Gandhi Chowk approximately 2 Km from the main bus stand of Dalhousie.
 This Church was the first to be built after the town of Dalhousie was founded.
-Prior to 1863 a wooden structure stood at this place.
+Prior to 1863, a wooden structure stood at this place.
 The idea to build a stone structure took birth with the arrival of Rev. John H. Pratt who came to Dalhousie on 11-04-1863 and inspired the Christian community to build a permanent church building at this place.
-Building of this church is a copy of Roman Catholic’s Church of England but this church belongs to Protestants.
+The building of this church is a copy of Roman Catholic’s Church of England but this church belongs to Protestants.
 The church building stands in a good condition but its surroundings demand much better care.
 Service is conducted on every Sunday.

 St. Francis Church, Dalhousie

 This Catholic Church is a very prominent monument on the Subhash Chowk.
 This Church was built in the year 1894 from the contributions made by Army and Civil Officers and Civilians.
 This Church is managed and maintained by the Catholic Diocese of Jalandhar.
-Beautiful glass work and intricate stone work can be seen in the Church.
+Beautiful glass work and intricate stonework can be seen in the Church.
 Service is conducted every Sunday.